TheTaqiTahmid/Trivia-Game/README.md

 # Trivia Game with Python
-In this project I have made a math trivia game using python.
+In this project I have made a trivia game using python.

 ## Latest changelog:
 * Added 4 categories for the players to choose from.